 (e) You are responsible for having the actions required by this AD performed within the compliance times specified, unless the actions have already been done.

-(f) At the applicable time in paragraph (f)(1) or (f)(2) of this AD: Do detailed, high frequency eddy current, and radiographic inspections, as applicable, for cracks of the doorjamb corners of the main cargo door in accordance with the Accomplishment Instructions of Boeing Service Bulletin DC8-53-079, Revision 01, dated June 26, 2002.
-Except as provided by paragraph (g) and (h) of this AD, repeat the inspections thereafter at intervals not to exceed the applicable intervals specified in Table 1 of Paragraph 1.E.
+(f) At the applicable time in paragraph (f)(1) or (f)(2) of this AD: Do the applicable inspections for cracking of the doorjamb corners of the main cabin cargo door in accordance with the Accomplishment Instructions of Boeing Service Bulletin DC8-53-079, Revision 01, dated June 26, 2002; the applicable inspections are specified in Table 1 of Paragraph 1.E.
+“Compliance” of the service bulletin.
+Except as provided by paragraphs (g) and (h) of this AD, repeat the inspections thereafter at intervals not to exceed the applicable intervals specified in Table 1 of Paragraph 1.E.
 “Compliance” of the service bulletin.

 (1) For airplanes that have been converted from passenger to cargo under Amended Type Certificate Data Sheet 4A25, Notes 25 and 26, and McDonnell Douglas Supplemental Type Certificates SA3749WE and SA3403WE: Within 15,000 flight cycles after the conversion; or within 12 months after the effective date of this AD; whichever occurs later.